fbpixelClomid and IUI: How They Work Together for Fertility | Thomson Medical

 Does Clomid increase the chance of pregnancy?

-Indeed, it does, particularly for women experiencing irregular ovulation.
-Clomid works as an ovulation induction medication, significantly improving ovulation rates and helping coordinate the timing perfectly with IUI.
+Clomid is commonly prescribed to support ovulation in individuals who experience irregular or absent ovulation.
+Clomid works as an ovulation induction medication, supporting ovulation rates and helping coordinate treatment timing with IUI.
 Even women with regular menstrual cycles often benefit from the more predictable ovulation timing that fertility drugs like Clomid provide.

 How long do you take Clomid before IUI?